Oredev 2012 - Day 2

 Steve Klabnik – Designing Hypermedia APIs

-According to Steve, the problem with many apis out there, is that they are based on out of band information, which means information that is not included in the information being exchanged between the server and the client.
+According to Steve, the problem with many apis, is that they are based on out of band information, which means information that isn’t exchanged between the server and the client.
 These kinds of apis require good documentation outside of the api and that developers read up on how to interact with them.

-Steve also demonstrated how to build Hypermedia APIs, using media types etc. It was a good session, but since I have seen most of it already, I should have gone to another session.
-If you want to know more about Hypermedia apis, though, it’s a good watch.
+This was a good session.
+If you want to know more about Hypermedia apis, it’s a good watch.

 Shane Morris – Prototypes, prototypes, prototypes